alvidir/rauth/service/session/transactions/README.md

 # Transactions

-The `sequence diagram` for each session's transaction has been done via `Draw.io` provided by Google.
+The `sequence diagram` for each authentication's transaction has been done via `Draw.io` provided by Google.

 In the following table are provided each public link for the corresponding transaction's design.